mchmarny/artomator/README.md

 ## how it works

-Artifact Registry will automatically published [registry events](https://cloud.google.com/artifact-registry/docs/configure-notifications) if there is a [PubSub](https://cloud.google.com/pubsub/docs/overview) topic named `gcr` in the same project. `artomator` creates [Cloud Run](https://cloud.google.com/run) services which subscribes to that topic and processes any image that has at least one of the `sbom=true` or `vuln=true` labels based on the image digest.
+Artifact Registry will automatically published [registry events](https://cloud.google.com/artifact-registry/docs/configure-notifications) if there is a [PubSub](https://cloud.google.com/pubsub/docs/overview) topic named `gcr` in the same project. `artomator` creates [Cloud Run](https://cloud.google.com/run) services which subscribes to that topic and processes any image that has at least one of the `artomator-sbom=true` or `artomator-vuln=true` labels based on the image digest.

 > To prevent reprocessing the same images multiple times, `artomator` uses redis store to cache the processed image hashes.